RCA Guide8 min read

 5 Whys Analysis

 The 5 Whys is the most accessible RCA technique.
 You start with a problem statement and ask "why" repeatedly until you reach a root cause.
 The "5" is a guideline, not a rule.
 Some investigations need three whys; others need seven.
+For a deep dive with practical templates, see our 5 Whys template and examples for DevOps teams.

 Example: API Latency Spike